GrahamStrickland/config/README.md

 # config

-Dot files for MacOS, WSL, and Windows terminal config
+Dot files for macOS, WSL, and Windows terminal config